 Lavanya's project: Patient pathways, individuals’ care seeking behaviours, delays, and costs of care

-"As a direct cause of the COVID-19 pandemic, compared to 2019, the reported number of people who were diagnosed with tuberculosis (TB) between January and June dropped by 25-30% in India and Indonesia.
+"As a direct cause of the COVID-19 pandemic, compared to 2019, the reported number of people who were diagnosed with tuberculosis (TB) between January and June dropped by 25-30% in Indonesia.
 The pandemic is an additional burden on the already fragmented health sector of both these countries, and private providers are struggling to accommodate individuals seeking care for TB.
-The private sector administers approximately 50% of TB treatment in both countries.
-However, decreasing case notifications are evidence that the nationwide lockdown has had devastating impacts on the TB patient pathway.
-Predictably, prices for care are rising and clinics are struggling to stay open.
+The private sector administers approximately 50% of TB treatment in Indonesia.
+However, decreasing case notifications are evidence that the nationwide lockdowns during both waves has had devastating impacts on the TB patient pathway.
+Additionally, little is known about the additional financial burden this is putting on individuals with TB.
 The primary objective of my research project is to explore the impact of the COVID-19 pandemic on individuals seeking to access care for TB from the private sector.
-Surveys will be conducted with consenting individuals from Mumbai and Patna in India, and Bandung in Indonesia to gather information regarding the steps individuals with TB took while seeking care (screening, diagnosis, treatment), delays that they are facing due to the pandemic, and direct costs of care.
+Surveys are currently being conducted with consenting individuals in Bandung, Indonesia to gather information regarding the steps individuals with TB took while seeking care (screening, diagnosis, treatment), delays that they are facing due to the pandemic, and out-of-pocket costs.
 This will allow me to empirically analyze the current situation and investigate the true double burden of COVID and TB.
-In order to address the disruptions in care that the pandemic has caused, we must ascertain the nature and location of these delays.
-I hope to gather evidence to eventually guide strategies that engage private healthcare providers and accelerate the delivery of care to those most burdened by this pandemic."
+To address the disruptions in care that the pandemic has caused, we must ascertain the nature and location of these delays.
+I hope to gather evidence to eventually guide strategies that engage private healthcare providers and accelerate the delivery of care to those most burdened by this pandemic. "

 PhD Candidate, Human Nutrition - Participant in the McGill Global Health Scholars Program for Graduate Students supported by the Joseph I. Wolfsdorf Fund for Global Child Health